-Zoos and animal parks are also a great place to learn about animals and the world around us.
+Zoos and animal parks are also great places to learn about animals and the world around us.
 Hands-on learning is the best kind of learning if you ask me!

 Even if you can’t go on a vacation to another state or country, even going on a small road trip a few towns away has great benefits.
 Kids learn so much about the world around them through travel and exploration.

 If your kids aren’t old enough to write well yet or just don’t like to, have them draw pictures about their summer.
 It will be fun and it will be a nice keepsake for you to look back on in the years to come.

 Learning through games is a fun and sneaky way to keep your kids learning throughout the school year.
-Even simple family board games help your kids with reading, math, sharing, and taking turns.
+Even simple math board games help your kids with reading, math, sharing, and taking turns.
 These are all valuable lessons that they won’t even know they’re learning.

 My youngest son loves to help us in the kitchen.
 These are life skills that they will need to know, so why not teach them some family recipes or get them a kids’ cookbook and get them cooking?
 They can learn measurements and even chemistry, especially if they help you bake.